osa-ora/camel-k-samples/README.md

 # Camel-k Samples

 Camel K is a lightweight integration framework built from Apache Camel that runs natively on Kubernetes and is specifically designed for serverless and microservice architectures.
+Quarkus serves as the runtime framework for Camel K, providing lightweight, fast, and cloud-native capabilities that enable the efficient development and deployment of Apache Camel integrations

 <img width="206" alt="Screenshot 2023-05-20 at 23 44 50" src="https://github.com/osa-ora/camel-k-samples/assets/18471537/20bf6b5c-b86d-45db-9f66-f2325300e295">